 W courses should be capped at 22 students or fewer in order to allow teachers adequate time for responding to writing in substantive ways.

 The Writing Institute can be a resource to you as you are developing your ideas for your W course.
+The process is the same whether you are proposing a new W course or you are revising an existing course to be a W course from now on.
 Here is the typical process:

 1. Review the proposal requirements below and start drafting your course.
 If you want to have a conversation with us early in the process, email us, come to office hours, or come to an information session.